joeatbayes/interpolator/readme.md

          easily reload.  eg:  -loopDelay=30 will cause the system to reprocess the input files once every 30 seconds.
          When not set the system will run once and quit.
-  -recurseDir=yes - When set to yes the system will recursively walk
+  -r=yes - When set to yes the system will recursively walk
          all directories contained in the -in directory and process every file that matches the glob patttern.
 If not set will only walk the named directory.
 When recurseDir is set to